What is the GROW model?

 - On the other hand, you don’t have the precise knowledge it would require.

-- You decide to talk to your Boss and tell him that you’d like to know other departments because you are interested in the whole process of the company.
+- You decide to talk to your Boss and tell him that you’d like to know other departments.

-- If he allows you to move there, you’ll give yourself one year of hard work before asking for a promotion.
+- If he allows you to move there, you’ll give yourself 1 year of hard work before asking for a Promotion.

-- Since you have experience in 2 different departments, you’d have more options than other people.
+- Since you would have experience in 2 different Departments, may have more options than other people.